adriaan90/blog/content/authors/admin/_index.md

 ---
 authors:
 - admin
-bio: A Mechanical Engineer passionate about creating robust and innovative products and teaching other to do the same.
+bio: A Mechanical Engineer passionate about creating robust and innovative products and teaching others to do the same.
 education:
   courses:
   - course: PhD in Automotive Engineering